An Adaptive Version of Brandes' Algorithm for Betweenness Centrality: Algorithm Overview

-To this end, observe that all shortest paths in~$C$ that visit~$x_k$ also visit~$x_{k+1}$, except for those paths that start or end in~$x_{k+1}$.
-Likewise, all shortest paths in~$C$ that visit~$x_{k+1}$ also visit~$x_k$, except for those paths that start or end in~$x_k$.
+To this end, observe that all shortest paths in~$C$ that contain~$x_k$ as an inner vertex also contain~$x_{k+1}$ as an inner vertex, except for those paths that start or end in~$x_{k+1}$.
+Likewise, all shortest paths in~$C$ that contain~$x_{k+1}$ as an inner vertex also contain~$x_k$ as an inner vertex, except for those paths that start or end in~$x_k$.
 Hence, to compute~$\BC[x_{k+1}]$ from~$\BC[x_k]$, we need to subtract the~$\gamma$-values for shortest paths starting in~$x_{k+1}$ and visiting~$x_k$, and we need to add the~$\gamma$-values for shortest paths starting in~$x_k$ and visiting~$x_{k+1}$.
 Since by~\Cref{obs:gamma} each path contributes the same value to the \bc{} as its reverse, it holds